ilyasergey/YSC2229/source/week-02a_selection_sort.rst

 Rewrite selection sort, so it would walk the array right-to-left, looking for a maximum rather than a minimum for a currently unprocessed sub-array, while sorting the overall array in an ascending order.
-Write the invariants for this version.
+Write the invariants for this version and explain how the inner loop invariant, upon the loop's termination, implies the outer loop's invariant.

 .. _exercise-generalised-sort: